Japanese tea ceremony

 The kanji characters for chadō, the 'Way of Tea'.
-While known in the western world as the "tea ceremony", in the original Japanese fabric and context the practice of tea can be more accurately described as "Teaism".
+While known in the Western world as the "tea ceremony", in the original Japanese fabric and context, the practice of tea can be more accurately described as "Teaism."

-The Japanese tea ceremony (known as 'The Way of Tea' (茶道, sadō/chadō) or (茶の湯, chanoyu) lit.
-'Hot water for tea') is a Japanese cultural activity involving the ceremonial preparation and presentation of (抹茶, matcha), powdered green tea, the procedure of which is called (点前, temae).
+The Japanese tea ceremony is a cultural activity known as 'the way of tea' (茶道, sadō/chadō) or 'hot water for tea' (茶の湯, chanoyu).
+The ceremony focuses on the presentation and serving of (抹茶, matcha), powdered green tea; this procedure is called (点前, temae).
+Much less commonly, Japanese tea practice uses leaf tea, primarily sencha.
+This practice is known as senchadō (煎茶道, 'the way of sencha').

-The term "Japanese tea ceremony" does not exist in the Japanese language.
-In Japanese the term is Sadō or Chadō, which literally translated means "tea way" and places the emphasis on the Tao (道).
-The English term "Teaism" was coined by Okakura Kakuzō to describe the unique worldview associated with Japanese way of tea as opposed to focusing just on the presentation aspect, which came across to the first western observers as ceremonial in nature.
+In Japanese, there is a term, Sadō or Chadō, which means "tea way" and emphasizes the Tao (道).
+The English term Teaism was coined by Okakura Kakuzō to describe the unique worldview associated with the Japanese way of tea, rather than focusing solely on its presentation, which was initially perceived by some Western observers as ceremonial.

-In the 1500s, Sen no Rikyū revolutionized Japanese tea culture, essentially perfecting what is now known as the Japanese tea ceremony and elevating it to the status of an art form.
-He redefined the rules of the tea house, tea garden, utensils, and procedures of the tea ceremony with his own interpretation, introduced a much smaller tea house (chashitsu) and rustic, distorted ceramic tea bowls specifically for the tea ceremony, and perfected the tea ceremony based on the aesthetic sense of (wabi).
+In the 1500s, Sen no Rikyū revolutionized Japanese tea culture.
+He played a key role in developing what is now known as the Japanese tea ceremony and elevated it to the status of an art form.
+He redefined the rules of the tea house, tea garden, utensils, and procedures of the tea ceremony with his own interpretation.
+He also introduced a much smaller tea house (chashitsu) and rustic, distorted ceramic tea bowls specifically for the tea ceremony, and emphasized the tea ceremony based on the aesthetic of (wabi).

-Sen no Rikyū's great-grandchildren founded the Omotesenke, Urasenke, and Mushakōjisenke schools of tea ceremony, and the tea ceremony spread not only to feudal lords (daimyo) and the samurai class but also to the general public, leading to the establishment of various tea ceremony schools that continue to this day.
+Sen no Rikyū's great-grandchildren founded the Omotesenke, Urasenke, and Mushakōjisenke schools of tea ceremony.
+As a result, the tea ceremony spread not only to feudal lords (daimyo) and the samurai class but also to the general public, which led to the establishment of various tea ceremony schools that continue to this day.

-Zen Buddhism was a primary influence in the development of the culture of Japanese tea.
-Shinto has also greatly influenced the Japanese tea ceremony.
+Zen Buddhism and Shinto has greatly influenced the culture of Japanese tea.
 For example, the practice of purifying one's hands and mouth before practicing the tea ceremony is influenced by the Shinto purification ritual of (misogi).
-The architectural style of the chashitsu and the gate that serves as the boundary between the tea garden and the secular world have been influenced by Shinto shrine architecture and the shrine gate (torii).
+The architectural style of the chashitsu and the gate that serves as the boundary between the tea garden and the secular world has been influenced by Shinto shrine architecture and the shrine gate (torii).
+Buddhists used tea to prevent drowsiness during long meditations.

-Much less commonly, Japanese tea practice uses leaf tea, primarily sencha, a practice known as 'the way of sencha' (煎茶道, senchadō).

-Tea gatherings are classified as either an informal tea gathering 'tea gathering' (茶会, chakai) or a formal tea gathering 'tea event' (茶事, chaji).
+Tea gatherings are classified as either an informal tea gathering, 'tea gathering' (茶会, chakai), or a formal tea gathering, 'tea event' (茶事, chaji).
 A chakai is a relatively simple course of hospitality that includes confections (wagashi), thin tea, and perhaps a light meal.
 A chaji is a much more formal gathering, usually including a full-course kaiseki meal followed by confections, thick tea, and thin tea.
 A chaji may last up to four hours.